Did Adelaide Bartlett Get Away With Murder?

-Early in 1885 the Reverend George Dyson, 27, a Wesleyan clergyman, became friends with the Bartlett’s.
-He was soon hired by Edwin Bartlett to tutor his wife in the classic while he, Edwin, was off tending to his grocery chain all day.
+Early in 1885, the Reverend George Dyson, 27, a Wesleyan clergyman, became friends with the Bartlett’s.
+He was soon hired by Edwin Bartlett to tutor his wife in the classics while he, Edwin, was off tending to his grocery chain all day.

 A contemporary account in Lloyds Weekly Newspaper reports on how prosecutors later characterized the relationship between Adelaide and Dyson:

 “… Bartlett, failing in health, surrendered his wife to Dyson, who was the family pastor; [and] Dyson subsequently maintained a husband’s relations with Mrs. Bartlett.”

 A Dr. Alfred Leach was treating Edwin Bartlett and prescribed chloroform at the insistence of his patient who, apparently, had some strange ideas about dealing with illness.
 Adelaide nursed him day and night as the most dutiful of wives.

 Large quantities of poisonous substances such as chloroform had to be signed for when bought from pharmacies so, the Reverend Dyson was sent off by Adelaide to buy four small bottles of chloroform from separate shops.

 Shortly thereafter, in the early hours of New Year’s Day 1886, Adelaide called the owners of the lodging house in which they lived to fetch Dr. Leach because she feared her husband was dead.
 She was right.